sher-zaman/Checkmk/Plugins/VCSA_Health/README.md

 ## Superseded package

 This extension supersedes the legacy `vcsa7_health_status` package by Thomas Sielaff and Martin Hasin, which targets the pre-2.0 plugin APIs and is not compatible with Checkmk 2.3 and later.
-If the old package is installed, remove it and its datasource rule before installing this one.
-Services are discovered under new names, so a fresh service discovery is required.

 ## Notes